Ecology & Castleton Gardens

 The Cramahe Ecology Garden displays a variety of plants.
 It is not a native plant garden but there is an area where one can be developed in the future, once repairs have been made to the eroded edge of the creek.
 Garden “rooms” show plants among a variety of similar plants.
 There is a vegetable room where children will be invited to plant quick growing peas and sunflowers.
 Strawberry plants have been used to edge the vegetable room.
 There is a xeriscape garden room of sun loving, drought tolerant plants and a shade garden room for plants that like shade.
 As part of our purpose to educate the community, all of the plants will be labeled.
 A composting centre shows the community how to make soil.

-The Cramahe Ecology Garden will become a year round destination.
-The birds are already settling in to the new birdhouses.
+We are happy to have added a year round destination to the Village of Colborne.
+Birds have settled into the birdhouses.
 As natural insect eaters, they and the snakes, toads and frogs are welcome residents.
 Welcome also are the earth worms as they are tilling and enriching the soil.

 Stone benches are situated for quiet contemplation.
-Passers by can learn about plants and simply observe their beauty or they can be inspired to grow similar species in their personal gardens.
-Hopefully residents of all ages will become interested enough to join the Cramahe Horticultural Society.
+Passersby can learn about plants and simply observe their beauty or they can be inspired to grow similar species in their personal gardens.
+Our raised beds are filled with vegetables during the growing season and we happily share the fruits of those labours with our community.
+We also collect and share seeds.